 Training Services Available

-The LGBT Outreach Coordinator is available to provide training and workshops on a variety of issues related to sexual orientation, gender identity and expression, and the LGBT community including workshops about stigma and violence, adolescent development, and the "coming out" process.
+The Counseling Center is available to provide training and workshops on a variety of issues related to sexual orientation, gender identity and expression, and the LGBTQ community including workshops about stigma and violence, adolescent development, and the "coming out" process.
 If you are looking for a speaker for a class or a club, or professional development training, contact us.

 The "Safe Zone" Initiative